 - "Embracing the iPod" [slides (1439 KB); handout (392 KB)].
 Margaret Workman, College of Science and Health.

 - "'Coloring within the Lines' of Learning Management Systems and Constructed Meaning in Online Teaching" [slides (1502 KB)].
-Ruth Gannon Cook, School for New Learning.
+Ruth Gannon Cook, School of Continuing and Professional Studies.

 - "Communicating (un)fairness in the classroom: Research examples & recommendations" [slides (109 KB)].
 Sean Horan, College of Communication.